-Since September 26-29, 2017 is Uholka-Shyrokyy Luh Wilderness a member of the European Wilderness Network.
-The size of Uholka-Shyrokyy Luh Wilderness zone is identical with the size of WILDForest and the area also includes 3 WILDRivers – upper watersheds of Mala Uholka River (7 km), Velyka Uholka River (8 km) and Shyrokyy Luh River (9 km).
+Since September 26-29, 2017 Uholka-Shyrokyy Luh Wilderness has been a member of the European Wilderness Network.
+The size of Uholka-Shyrokyy Luh Wilderness zone is identical with the size of WILDForest and the area also includes 3 WILDRivers – the upper watersheds of Mala Uholka River (7 km), Velyka Uholka River (8 km) and Shyrokyy Luh River (9 km).

 It is a motivation for many other existing and potential Wilderness and WILDForest and WILDRivers throughout Europe.

-In Uholka-Shyrokyy Luh Wilderness is protected the Largest Primeval Beech Forest in Europe!
-This area is also subject of the systematic international research.
-In the recent years the Swiss-Ukrainian Scientific Adventure in Carpathian Mountains is one of the most important international research in this newly audited Wilderness.
+In Uholka-Shyrokyy Luh Wilderness the Largest Primeval Beech Forest in Europe is protected!
+This area is also subject to systematic international research.
+In recent years the Swiss-Ukrainian Scientific Adventure in the Carpathian Mountains is one of the most important international research fields in this newly audited Wilderness.

 “The endless horizons, unspoilt nature, clear streams and the beech trees standing guard over the breath taking natural world were well complemented by the warmth and friendship that the Ukrainians emanated.
 Perhaps it is the philosophy of life – ‘everything in due course’ – that has allowed the forests to last so long.”

 This is a quote of Daniel Oertig, student to the School of Agricultural, Forest and Food Sciences, Switzerland attending this research.

 Daniel is a member of a Swiss-Ukrainian Scientific Adventure which already resulted with remarkable publication: Inventory of the Largest Primeval Beech Forest in Europe.
 This document is describing this corner of the Carpathian and systematic work of international group of scientists.